Muthukku Muthaaga: Plot

-While visiting for asthma check up Pechi sees Annamayil who works in the hospital.
-Seeing her care for them and her kind attitude Pechi regrets not marrying her to Bose.
-Pechi and Thavasi visit Bose to see their grandson.
-Panju who is not willing to show her son to Pechi who have asthma takes him and leave him to her mother.
-Bose understanding Pechi's intentions visits his in-laws and tells the situation and they send their grandson with Bose.
-Panju makes a scene when Pechi caresses her grandson causing Bose to spat at her.
-Panju spits her anger to Pechi and ask her why she is being a trouble not dying which breaks Pechi.
+While visiting the hospital for an asthma check-up, Pechi meets Annamayil.
+Seeing her kind and caring attitude, Pechi regrets not marrying her to Bose.
+Pechi and Thavasi later visit Bose to see their grandson, only to find that Panju has taken him to her mother's house.
+Bose visits his in-laws, who send their grandson back with Bose.
+Panju makes a scene when Pechi caresses her grandson, causing Bose and Panju to have an argument.
+Panju directs her anger at Pechi, telling her to die instead of causing trouble, and a saddened Pechi leaves with Thavasi.
+Fed up with loneliness and family troubles, Pechi decides to commit suicide with Thavasi.